 - The majority of meals and activities were included in the price and there was no obligation to do any of those that weren’t.
 Food is fairly cheap in India.
 We paid 85 rupees (95 pence) for a meal from a street stall/restaurant (with seating) compared to around 380 rupees (£4.28) for a sit down meal at a proper restaurant.

 If you’re still reading this now and you’ve actually read it all the way through, high five to you and thank you!
-This post was never meant to be 6000 words long, but I wanted to give you a sufficient amount of detail regarding the kind of experiences you can expect from a trip like this.
+This post was never meant to be 6000 words long, but I wanted to give you a sufficient amount of detail regarding the kind of experiences you can expect from a trip like this, and to provide you with a comprehensive Kerala travel guide.
 Please bear in mind though that we were VERY unlucky with the weather.
 Whilst cyclones aren’t uncommon in India, it is very uncommon to experience such prologued periods of heavy rain at that time of year.

-If you’d like to know what sort of clothes and equipment I’d recommend packing for a similar trip, please tune in to next week’s post!
+If you’d like to know what sort of clothes and equipment I’d recommend packing for a similar trip, you can check out my hiking in India packing post.